Ping SDKs

 Instead of responding to a device callback, your app can get the device profile using default collectors.

-The FRAuth SDK provides a device profile feature that enables you to identify and obtain details about the device.
+The FRAuth module provides a device profile feature that enables you to identify and obtain details about the device.

-1. In your app, add the following code after the SDK initialization:
+1. To manually obtain device profile information, add the following code after the SDK initialization:

 FRDevice.currentDevice?.getProfile(completion: { (deviceProfile) in